oeg-upm/codemeta-crosswalk-mapping-methodology/README.md

 The methodology for generating the files required to create the crosswalk is as follows:
 1. **Identify the Terms to Map**<br>
 Identify the terms you want to map in both semantic artifacts (source and target).
+Source applies to Codemeta while the target is another metadata schema.
 2. **Create a YAML Metadata File**<br>
 Create a YAML metadata file that contains the metadata of the mapping using the provided template: mapping-template.yml.
 Name the file appropriately, for example, codemeta-bibtext-mapping.yml.